singhkpratham/geocompr/08-mapping.md

 Sometimes simplicity and speed are priorities, especially during the development phase of a project, and this is where `plot()` excels.
 The base R approach is also extensible, with `plot()` offering dozens of arguments.
 Another low-level approach is the **grid** package, which provides functions for low-level control of graphical outputs, --- see *R Graphics* [@murrell_r_2016], especially  Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html).
-The focus of this section, however, is making static maps with **tmap**.
+The focus of this section, however, is making static maps with **tmap**, emphasizing the important aesthetic and layout options.

 Why **tmap**?
 It is a powerful and flexible map-making package with sensible defaults.
 It has a concise syntax that allows for the creation of attractive maps with minimal code, which will be familiar to **ggplot2** users.
 Furthermore, **tmap** has a unique capability to generate static and interactive maps using the same code via `tmap_mode()`.
 It accepts a wider range of spatial classes (including `raster` objects) than alternatives such as **ggplot2**, as documented in vignettes [`tmap-getstarted`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html) and [`tmap-changes-v2`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-changes-v2.html) and an academic paper on the subject [@tennekes_tmap_2018].
-This section teaches how to make static maps with **tmap**, emphasizing the important aesthetic and layout options.

 ### tmap basics